jheare/fish546-2016/draft/methods.md

 Functional annotation

 Consensus sequences from the de novo assembly were compared to the UniProtKB/Swiss-Prot database (http://uniprot.org) using the BLAST algorithm (Altschul et al. 1990).
 A cutoff e-value of 1E-05 was used for annotations.
-SQLShare was used to join annotation results with associated GO terms (Gene Ontology database: http://www.geneontology.org) to categorize genes into parent categories and assign them a functional group based on the MGI GO Slim database (URL:http://www.informatics.jax.org).
+SQLShare was used to join annotation results with associated GO terms (http://www.geneontology.org) to categorize genes into parent categories and assign them a functional group based on the MGI GO Slim database (http://www.informatics.jax.org).
 The MGI GO Slim terms for ‘other biological processes’ and ‘other metabolic processes’ are not included in this analysis.

 RNA-Seq analysis